-Office of Campus Police Services- 24/7 Dispatch Center 609.771.2345 Office of Campus Police Services- Administrative Office 609.771.2171 Safety Escort 609.771.2345 Office of the Vice President for Student Affairs 609.771.2201 Alcohol and Drug Education Program (ADEP) 609.771.2571 Student Health Services 609.771.2483 Counseling and Psychological Services 609.771.2247 Office of Anti-Violence Initiatives 609.771.2272 Administration-Main Office 609.771.3230 Occupational Safety and Environmental Health Services 609.771.2881
+Office of Campus Police Services- 24/7 Dispatch Center 609.771.2345 Office of Campus Police Services- Administrative Office 609.771.2171 Safety Escort 609.771.2345 Office of the Vice President for Student Affairs 609.771.2201 Alcohol and Drug Education Program (ADEP) 609.771.2571 Student Health Services 609.771.2483 Counseling and Psychological Services 609.771.2247 Anti-Violence Initiatives 609.771.2272 Administration-Main Office 609.771.3230 Occupational Safety and Environmental Health Services 609.771.2881 Office of the Dean of Students 609.771.2466 Title IX Coordinator-EEO/AA Office 609.771.3139

 As mandated by the Clery Act, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the College publishes these annual crime statistics.
-In addition to offenses reported to TCNJ's Office of Campus Police Services, the crime statistics report also includes offense reports obtained from local police agencies, the New Jersey State Police, and College offices and officials including: Student Affairs, Community Standards, Residential Education and Housing, Human Resources, Legal Affairs, Student Health Services, Office of Anti-Violence Initiatives, Athletics, Conference and Meeting Services, and Facilities.
+In addition to offenses reported to TCNJ's Office of Campus Police Services, the crime statistics report also includes offense reports obtained from local police agencies, the New Jersey State Police, and College offices and officials including: Student Affairs, Student Conduct, Residential Education and Housing, Human Resources, Legal Affairs, Student Health Services, Anti-Violence Initiatives, Athletics, Conference and Meeting Services, and Facilities.
 Although students, employees, and others are encouraged to report all criminal activity to TCNJ's Office of Campus Police Services and/or local police, reports may also be made to officials of the above offices for statistical reporting and timely warning purposes.